canonical/desktop-security-center/CONTRIBUTING.md

 #### Flutter

 [Install Flutter](https://flutter.dev/docs/get-started/install/linux) - the
-currently used version is specified in `.tool-versions`.
-If you're using [asdf](https://asdf-vm.com/) to manage your Flutter SDK, you can simply run `asdf install` to install the required version.
+currently used version is specified in `.fvmrc`.
+If you're using [FVM](https://fvm.app/) to manage your Flutter SDK, you can simply run `fvm install` to install the required version.

 Install the [Flutter Linux prerequisites](https://docs.flutter.dev/get-started/install/linux#linux-prerequisites)